statulr/drash/README.md

 # Drash

 Drash is a Command Line Interface (CLI) application that serves as a better alternative to the Linux `rm` command.
-It records the original path of the file which was removed.
-It puts the deleted file into a temp directory (`~/.local/share/Drash`), making it easy to recovery them later if you accidentally deleted the wrong file.
+It records the original path of the removed file, and puts the deleted file into a temp directory (`~/.local/share/Drash`), making it easy to recovery later if you accidentally deleted the wrong file.

 This same functionality is used by KDE, GNOME, and XFCE [freedesktop-trashcan](https://www.freedesktop.org/wiki/Specifications/trash-spec/).